huangli712/ZenTools/README.md

 # ZenTools

-ZenTools provides some auxliliary tools which are based on the ZenCore library.
-Actually, it is one of the core components of the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
-It was integrated with the Zen framework, working together with the other components.
+ZenTools provides some preprocessing and postprocessing tools for the **Zen** DFT + DMFT computation framework.
+It is based on the **ZenCore** library.
+Now it is integrated with the Zen framework, working together with the other components.

 This project is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version

-v0.2.0-devel.250403
+v0.3.0-devel.250428

 ## License